 At this point, you need to remember that a slow shutter speed will potentially result in a blurred image because camera shake when handholding.

 A tripod will allow you to use a slower shutter speed if you’re shooting in low light conditions.
 But make sure that the final image is not blurred because of the subject moving when using a tripod.

 In the end, shutter speed should be chosen depending on the subject you are working with.
 If you work with kids or subject that move a lot, make the shutter speed as fast as possible.
 Start with a value of 1/250th of a second.

 If you are getting blurry images, because your shutter speed is slow, maybe it’s because there’s not enough light and your aperture priority mode chooses a slow shutter speed to compensate.

-And to solve this you can incraese your ISO.
+And to solve this you can increase your ISO.

 ISO is directly connected to shutter speed and aperture.
 Together they form the exposure triangle.

-The camera will choose a faster shutter speed, since the camera is now taking into account that more light will be captures and a slow shutter speed is not needed for getting the right exposure.
+The camera will choose a faster shutter speed since the camera is now taking into account that more light will be captured and a slow shutter speed is not needed for getting the right exposure.